 These examples of reflective practice offer a great deal of personal information and help us to be connected to the present moment and actively and attentively engaged in the process of our lives.
 This is information that helps us to make decisions that resonate with who we are and give us the ability to take actions that we can confidently and comfortably move forward with.
 This is information that enables us realistically and imaginatively to mark out what is possible going forward.
 This information helps us to assess, construct, manage and navigate the many “small step” goals that we can accomplish daily.
 And finally, this is information that helps us to shift, adapt or re-design exciting new goals that we are personally connected to, if-and-when necessary.

 Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
+She helps clients create personally empowered career goals.
 To inquire about customized 3 session coaching packages please contact her at email@example.com